Sethupathi IPS: Critical reception

-Sethupathi IPS was released on 14 January 1994, and distributed by AVM Productions.
 The Indian Express wrote, "Director Vasu draws inspiration from [..] few real-life incidents.
 But somehow these incidents stand apart [..] the film as a whole is little too glib and superficial."
 Thulasi of Kalki wrote that the director has plagiarised scenes from Cliffhanger and felt he seemed to have taken an oath that he would not move out from the formula even a bit.
+The Hindu wrote on 21 January 1994, "The action comes in waves, on the streets — the one near Napier bridge where Vijayakanth indulges in risky fights — and in the well-lit (!) gutters and in the studio made plane, though miniature photography is still new".